-An Extension Request is needed any time therapy services (e.g., group, individual, or family therapy) will continue past 12 weeks.
-This is based on the length of time the client is receiving therapy services and not based on the amount of sessions attended.
+An Extension Request is needed any time therapy services (e.g., PCIT, Group Therapy, Family Therapy, or Individual Therapy) will continue past 12 weeks.
+This is based on the length of time the client is receiving therapy services and not based on the amount of sessions attended.Although FVIP cases typically require 14 sessions as standard procedure, an extension request is still needed. \Note: An Extension Request is only used for outpatient services.
+The Graduation Application takes the place of the Extension Request at Highridge.

 The following steps should be followed when monitoring client appointments in CMP to ensure Extension Requests are appropriately requested and documented:

-- 1. Any time a client is not seen for a period of time that exceeds 7 days, a service note (e.g., Group Therapy, Family Therapy, or Individual Therapy) should be written documenting whether the original scheduled appointment for that week was Cancelled, Rescheduled, or a No Show appointment.
+- 1. Any time a client is not seen for a period of time that exceeds 7 days, a service note (e.g., PCIT, Group Therapy, Family Therapy, or Individual Therapy) should be written documenting whether the original scheduled appointment for that week was Cancelled, Rescheduled, or a No Show appointment.
 Please refer to the options below for each note status type: - a.
-Cancelled Client To record when a client cancels session and provides notification prior to the session (e.g., client informs therapist of sickness or a planned vacation).
-This is only used if the session is not reschedule within the week. - b.
+Cancelled Client To record when a client cancels session and provides notification prior to the session (e.g., client informs therapist of sickness or a

+- planned vacation).
+This is only used if the session is not rescheduled within the week. - b.
 Cancelled-YSD To record instances when a session is cancelled by a therapist (e.g., due to illness) or when county offices are closed (e.g., holidays). - c.
-No Show- To record when a client does not show for a session and does not provide prior notification.
+No Show- To record when a client does not show for a session and does not provide prior notification. - d.

-- d.
 Rescheduled To record when a missed appointment will be made up within the same week period. - 2.
 YSD provides services according to a brief therapy model.
 If the therapist feels the client/family could benefit from continuing past 12 weeks for any reason, the therapist should consult with a supervisor to determine the need for an extension.
 This request should be thoughtful, and should therefore occur before the originally scheduled 12 weeks expire.
 Please note the following when making an Extension Request note in CMP: - a.
 Extensions can be requested and approved by a supervisor in increments of up to, and no more than, 4 weeks. - b.
 In rare cases, multiple extension requests may be needed.
 In these cases, an Extension Request note with supervisor approval is needed for each extension increment. (e.g., if a 2 week extension was requested and another 4 weeks is needed, then another Extension Request note is needed before the 2 week extension expires).